Thoughts, opinions, help and advice for affiliate marketers and mobile users in the UK.

 However, external factors like security plugins, ad blockers and browser features can still block affiliate tracking so you still need to be aware of the basics. just in case.

 Isn’t this open to abuse?

 Yes, TQ systems do get abused.
 It is important to note that the biggest reason for a declined TQ is not fraud or dishonesty – it is usually just an incorrect understanding of the rules, but it does happen.

 Dave needs a new fridge.
 He finds a huge one online for a really great price and is as pleased as punch.
 So Dave shows off about it down the local pub (post lockdown of course).
 His mates are well impressed until that berk Stuart says “didn’t you get cashback?
 You could have saved another 50 quid”.

 Dave didn’t get cashback.
 Dave completely forgot and now he feels stupid.
 But he would have if he had remembered.
 That cashback is his.

 Dave doesn’t have a leg to stand on but he kicks up an almighty stink.
-Quite frankly, Dave goes nuclear.
+Dave goes nuclear.
 He complains to the cashback site and the merchant loudly and rudely.
 He rings up every day calling people names and leaves terrible reviews on Trustpilot because that cashback was his and it was STOLEN.

 Sadly this often works; A lot of affiliate managers, me included, will probably approve the cashback as a “goodwill gesture” just to make Dave bog off.
 Stuart gets off Scot free.